mmuman/RadioTimer/README.md

 ## TODO

 - [ ] disable all #contents>A HREF onclick when playing to avoid accidentally replacing the page.
-- [ ] default contents and manual hidden and paste input field disabled in Safari and Android browser !?
+- [x] default contents and manual hidden and paste input field disabled in Safari and Android browser !?
+- [ ] fix loading in Safari and Android browser
+- [ ] fix CSS positioning in Android browser